stellar/stellar-dbt-public/models/docs/universal.md

 {% docs closed_at %}
 Timestamp in UTC when this ledger closed and committed to the network.
 Ledgers are expected to close ~every 5 seconds
 {% enddocs %}

+{% docs ledger_sequence %}
+The sequence number of this ledger.
+It represents the order of the ledger within the Stellar blockchain.
+Each ledger has a unique sequence number that increments with every new ledger, ensuring that ledgers are processed in the correct order.

+- Cluster Field
+- Required Field
+{% enddocs %}